festinuz/octupus-merge/README.md

 __WIP, please dont use anywhere important__

-Find all open PRs that have matching tags and get their branch names for use in other steps.
+Find all open PRs that have matching tags, octopus-merge them and push to remote.

 For example, merge all branches with tag "test" and push the result to "testing" branch:
 ```yaml